Shahnawaz-Vora/Internship/readme.md

 * Build Slicer in VS

 24 Dec

--DO some styling in qt and desing widget
+* DO some styling in qt and desing widget

 25 - 26 Holiday

 27 Dec

-Attend meeting and discuss about future tasks
+* Attend meeting and discuss about future tasks
-Learn About structure of slicer 3d
+* Learn About structure of slicer 3d

 28 Dec

-Learn how to use CSS in qt
+* Learn how to use CSS in qt
-Learn how to use Html in qt
+* Learn how to use Html in qt

 29 Dec

-Remove Help and Acknowledgment Panel Task
+* Remove Help and Acknowledgment Panel Task
-Working on removing Top Toolbar
+* Working on removing Top Toolbar

 30 Dec
-Reasearch on how using python scripting of slicer in slicer 3d source code Working on top toolbar
+* Reasearch on how using python scripting of slicer in slicer 3d source code
+* Working on top toolbar
-Working on removing logo on app
+* Working on removing logo on app